thoriso-watson/SnakeProject/labs/7-i2c-adc/README.md

   2. Look up their format.
   3. Use i2c calls to set and get them.  (see `code/i2c.h` for the routines you can call).
 Just as with GPIO: pay attention to when you need to preserve old values or not.

      The i2c routines take an array of unsigned bytes, where the first element is the 8-bit register number and (if you are doing a write) the next two bytes are the high 8-bits and then the low 8-bits of the 16-bit value being set.

+     The main weird aspect of I2C: rather than include the register number in the `i2c_read` command as you would expect, you instead first *write* the register number using `i2c_write`  (e.g., `i2c_write(dev_addr, &reg, 1)`,  where `reg` holds the 8-bit register name and `dev_addr` the device address) and *then* do an I2c read of two bytes (eg., `i2c_read(dev_addr, data, 2)` where data is a two byte array).

      A bit confusingly: for an `i2c_read`, the high byte of the result is returned in the low byte (`data[0]`), and the high byte in the high byte (`data[1]`).

      The "quickstart" guide on p 35 gives an example.